sammiili/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 After you've created the user and assigned a license, you must configure the user's online phone settings.
 The configuration of Cloud Voicemail for the user is automatic; no other configuration needs to be done.

+### Upload Direct Routing numbers to your tenant

+Uploading your Direct Routing phone numbers to Microsoft's telephone number management inventory is optional.
+If you upload phone numbers to Microsoft's telephone number management inventory, the numbers are in scope when using the PowerShell command [Get-CsPhoneNumberAssignment](https://learn.microsoft.com/en-us/powershell/module/teams/get-csphonenumberassignment), and also viewable in Teams admin center > Phone Numbers.

+To upload Direct Routing telephone numbers to Microsoft's telephone number management inventory, see the following PowerShell command: [New-CsOnlineDirectRoutingTelephoneNumberUploadOrder](/powershell/module/teams/new-csonlinedirectroutingtelephonenumberuploadorder).

+Uploading the numbers is an asynchronous operation.
+To see the status of your upload order, see the following PowerShell command: [Get-CsOnlineTelephoneNumberOrder](https://learn.microsoft.com/en-us/powershell/module/teams/get-csonlinetelephonenumberorder).

+> [!NOTE]
+> Whenever porting Direct Routing numbers, in addition to unassigning the numbers from the users, the numbers must be released from Microsoft's telephone number management inventory.
+After unassigning the numbers from the users and prior to your number port event, use the PowerShell command [New-CsOnlineTelephoneNumberReleaseOrder](https://learn.microsoft.com/en-us/powershell/module/teams/new-csonlinetelephonenumberreleaseorder) to make the DR numbers available for porting.

 You can configure the phone number by using the Teams admin center or by using Teams PowerShell.

 ### Use Teams admin center